TathagataDasgupta/FirstGame/README.md

 # FirstGame
-this is my first game
+This is my first game
+I am trying some thing new